 Creating Custom Contact Lists

-If you want to create a custom list of contacts, you'll need to select 'Groups' from the left-hand navigation pane, then choose New Group.
+Much like Google Mail, Contacts uses 'Labels' instead of 'Folders' to organize individuals.
+If you want to create a custom list of contacts, you'll need to select 'Create Label' from the left-hand navigation pane, then choose New Group.

 Limits of Google Contacts